Young Girl Makes Bio-Degradable Planter Pots from Groundnut Shells

 Usually, the shells are ground into a powder and used as an energy source or made into a pulp and used as manure.
 With help from my mentor and Math teacher, I learned that the shells are rich in phosphorus and calcium.

 As groundnut grows on the upper-most layer of the soil, it can retain water and disintegrate over time.
 Srija managed to make a prototype of the planter by sourcing shells from a mill situated near her home.
-She ground them in a mixer at home, added water to make it into a pulp, and molded it onto a water bottle to form the shape of a pot.
+She ground them in a mixer at home, added water to make it into a pulp, and moulded it onto a water bottle to form the shape of a pot.

 She shared that the first attempt was unsuccessful due to the fragile structure of the planter, and she approached her mentor for help.
 Her teacher helped her make the planter’s construct a sturdy one by adding some extra natural ingredients.
 Once the planter was strong enough, Srija added some soil and planted neem (Indian lilac) sapling into it.
 She buried it underground at school and documented its progress to disintegration regularly, which took less than 20 days.